stevenpencle/D6-LOA/README_NEW.md

 - **AzureStorageConfig** Describes the connection details for the application's Azure Storage container.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **BlobStorageProvider** Service implementation for interfacing with Azure Storage.
+- **EdmsApiConfig** Describes the EdmsService endpoints and client configuration for accessing the Arculus EDMS service.
+This is a singleton type that is deserialized from _appsettings.json_.
+- **EdmsService** Service implementation for interfacing with the EDMS service on Arculus.
 - **EmailService** Service implementation for interfacing with the SendGrid service on Azure.
 - **FdotCoreApisConfig** Describes the Arculus service endpoints and client configuration for accessing the FDOT enterprise services.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **SendGridConfig** Describes the connection details for using the SendGrid service on Azure.
 This is a singleton type that is deserialized from _appsettings.json_.